geexie/tttc/README.md

 ## Scoring

-1. 4 lab works 0.15 each (Analysis pass, transformation pass, toy language, MLIR dialect)
+1. 4 lab works and 1 final test 2pt each.
-1. 2 final tests 0.20 each

-One can skip final test by passing all practices and lab works.